Cathedral of St Andrew

-King Kamehameha IV, attracted by the royal Church of England, decided to build his own cathedral in Hawaii.
-Friends with Queen Victoria, he and his consort, Queen Emma, founded the Anglican Church in Hawaii in 1861.
-The cathedral’s cornerstone was laid in 1867, four years after the death of the king, who died on St Andrew’s Day – hence the church’s name.
+King Kamehameha IV, attracted to the royal Church of England, decided to build his own cathedral and founded the Anglican Church in Hawaii in 1861.
+The cathedral’s cornerstone was laid in 1867, four years after his death on St Andrew’s Day – hence the church’s name.
 The architecture is French Gothic, utilizing stone and stained glass shipped from England.
-Historical tours usually meet by the pulpit after the 10:30am worship service on Sunday, but call ahead to confirm.
-For a free lunchtime concert, the largest pipe organ in the Pacific is sonorously played every Wednesday starting at 12:15pm.
+For a free lunchtime concert, the largest pipe organ in the Pacific is sonorously played every Friday at 12.15pm.